PEZ/rich4clojure/README.md

 #### I'm new to Clojure

 Welcome to Clojure!
 There is a lot to learn and many concepts to grasp.
-But fear not:
+But fear not!

 * Since you are using this Gitpod friendly project, you don't need to install anything and can wait with having to understand all the things about how Clojure is wired up and such.
-* The **Getting Started REPL** mentioned above also sports a basic Clojure guide.
+* The [**Getting Started REPL**](https://calva.io/getting-started/) mentioned above also sports a basic Clojure guide.
 * The problems in this repository starts of from easy and are designed to build up your Clojure skills.

 #### OK, so what is Gitpod?